E.U. unveils vaccine passport plan to enable summer travel

 The passes are expected to be digital or paper documents for travelers to prove that they have been vaccinated, that they recovered from the virus or recently tested negative for it.
 In many cases, this could free travelers from quarantine obligations.

 Those privileges could eventually also apply to Americans or British citizens traveling to continental Europe, given that all vaccines approved in the two countries are also approved for use in the E.U.
-But E.U. borders will remain closed to most U.S. travelers — even those who are vaccinated — until the bloc lifts its travel restrictions.
+Greece, Cyprus and several other E.U. countries have already announced or are working on plans to welcome British travelers back within months.
+But E.U. borders will remain closed to most Americans — even those who are vaccinated — until the bloc lifts its travel restrictions.

+An easing of those restrictions remains unlikely in the short-run, amid persistent E.U. concerns over new coronavirus variants.
+President Biden also reimposed an entry ban on most European travelers in January, which could become another obstacle, as E.U. officials have cited reciprocity as a factor in their decision-making on travel restrictions.

-The European initiative appears in some ways modeled on passes already in use in Israel, where QR codes allow fully vaccinated people access to gyms or restaurants.
+The European passport initiative appears in some ways modeled on passes already in use in Israel, where QR codes allow fully vaccinated people access to gyms or restaurants.

 European Commission President Ursula von der Leyen said the aim in Europe is to have crucial information on travelers’ covid-19 status “mutually recognized in every member state.”